avian2/jsonmerge/README.rst

 append
   Append arrays.
 Works only with arrays.

+  You can specify an optional *sortBy* parameter to indicate the key that should be used to alphabetically sort a complex structure.

 arrayMergeById
   Merge arrays, identifying items to be merged by an ID field.
 Resulting arrays have items from both *base* and *head* arrays.
 Any items that